 There are various ways students can get involved in energy education.
 For undergraduates, select departments within the William States Lee College of Engineering collaborated with EPIC to develop energy concentrations.
 At the graduate level, energy concentrations exist within the College of Engineering as well as the Belk College of Business.
 These concentrations develop highly sought-after energy professionals who are more marketable and adaptable to the changing marketplace for engineers.

-B.S.C.E. with Concentration in Energy Infrastructure Civil and Environmental Engineering students can apply for the Concentration in Energy Infrastructure after their freshman year.
+B.S.C.E. students may apply for the Concentration in Energy Infrastructure after their freshman year.
 Concentration students must complete the following core courses:

 - CEGR 4122 Power Plant Design

 Additionally, students must complete at least one course from the following electives:

 - CEGR 4108 Finite Element Analysis and Applications

 - CEGR 4146 Advanced Engineering Hydraulics

 - CEGR 4182 Transportation Environmental Assessment

 - CEGR 4222 Structural Steel Design II

 - CEGR 4226 Reinforced Concrete Design II

 B.S.E.E. students may apply to the Power and Energy Concentration after successfully completing their sophomore year with a GPA of at least 3.0.
 Additionally, during the senior year, Power and Energy Systems Concentration students must complete an intensive, two-semester energy-related senior design project.
 Application for the concentration takes place during the semester that the student is enrolled in ECGR 3142 Electromagnetic Devices.